ak-coram/wayflan-mirror/doc/API-Reference.md

 **Description:**

-Represents a message from a client to the compositor
+Represents a message from a client to the server

 **Readers:**